apostrophecms/apostrophe-documentation/modules/apostrophe-attachments/index.md

 The `options` argument may be omitted completely.
 If `options.permissions` is explicitly set to `false`, permissions are not checked.

+`callback` is invoked with `(null, attachment)` where `attachment` is an attachment object, suitable for passing to the `url` API and for use as the value of an `type: 'attachment'` schema field.

+If `callback` is omitted completely, a promise is returned.
+The promise resolves to an attachment object.
 ### getFileGroup(*extension*) *[api]*

 ### crop(*req*, *_id*, *crop*, *callback*) *[api]*